How Gen X Delivered the Election to Donald Trump

 “If we don’t act fast, the Millennial wave is going to sweep Gen X overboard,” wrote Hennessy, an associate editorial features editor at the Wall Street Journal.

 Trump, of course, is not in Gen X; he’s a Baby Boomer.
-And whether his election win on Tuesday turns out to be a good thing or a bad things is something only time will tell.
+And whether his election win on Tuesday turns out to be a good thing or a bad thing is something only time will tell.

 That said, one thing is clear: Gen X is starting to flex its cultural and political muscle, and like Hennessy, I think that’s a good thing.